Henu-ZhangGao/Henu-ZhangGao.github.io/_posts/2023-07-01-applyHuawei.md

 ### Interview by another man

-This step could be divided into four stages: foundational knowledge Question, algorithm Question, another Question in any order which comes to when interview happpened.
+This step could be divided into four stages: *foundational knowledge Question*, *algorithm Question*, *another Question* in any order which comes to when interview happpened.

 ### Interview by director